 I know this is a learned process & that many people do not enjoy cooking from scratch, they find it tedious & stressful & anything but meditative.

-I empathise with those who feel stressed & overwhelmed at the thought of making food from scratch & I understand completely why so many of us are reaching for foods in the supermarket that are easier, less time consuming, & cheaper to put on the table, whilst also being remarkably tasty.
+I empathise with those who feel this way & I understand completely why so many of us are reaching for foods in the supermarket that are easier, less time consuming, & cheaper to put on the table, whilst also being remarkably tasty.

 The quality of our food though has been steadily & systematically degraded by industrialised & intensive farming, insane levels of processing & the introduction of more & more non-food ingredients.